Table of Contents

 Spice Usage Hacks for St. Louis Ribs

-- Make your own dry rub: While pre-made blends are convenient, making your own allows you to customize the heat, sweetness, and depth of flavor.
-A typical St. Louis dry rub might include paprika, garlic powder, onion powder, brown sugar, and cayenne pepper.
+- Make your own dry rub: Custom blends allow perfect flavor control.
+A classic St. Louis dry rub includes paprika, garlic powder, onion powder, brown sugar, and cayenne pepper.

-- Apply the rub early: For the best flavor penetration, apply your dry rub at least an hour before cooking.
-Some pitmasters even apply it the night before and refrigerate the ribs overnight.
+- Apply the rub early: For best flavor penetration, apply dry rub at least 1 hour before cooking.
+Many professionals recommend overnight refrigeration.

-- Don’t forget the finishing touches: After the ribs are done, finish them with a sprinkle of smoked paprika or a drizzle of honey for extra depth and shine.
+- Finish with precision: After cooking, sprinkle smoked paprika or drizzle honey for depth and shine.

 Buying Guide: The Best Spices for St. Louis Ribs